zikozee/spring-modulith-example/Notes.md

 ## Document Application Modules
 See spring-modulith-docs  in target folder
+- write connecting test, run the test and check
+  - target/spring-modulith-docs

 ### exception handling  -->                    ******
-- use the feature in 1.2 called open_modules so it is shared in all classes
+- use the feature in 1.2.0-RC1 called open_modules so it is shared in all classes
-- upgrade the modulith version. probably the spring-boot-starter-modulith or check the (3.3.0)
+- upgrade the modulith version. probably the spring-boot-starter-modulith or check the (3.3.0-SNAPSHOT)

 ##  Add Runtime support  -->                    ******
 - Spring Modulith’s support for module initialization at application runtime.